Cristy94/markdown-blog/README.md

 Copy the files to a PHP server and create new posts by adding new `post-url-slug.md` files in the `posts` folder.
 The post must start with a `# Heading`, which will also be the title of the post and used in the `<title>` tag.

-You must also change in `.htaccess` the `/markdown-blog` path to be the path where your blog was uploaded.

 ## Customization
 The advantage of having something simple like this is that it's really easy to customize.